 When UEFA picked Poland and Ukraine to co-host Euro 2012, there were those who questioned the decision.
 After all, Eastern Europe had never organized a tournament of such magnitude and there were concerns the duo would struggle to deliver the necessary infrastructure to make the event a success.
-Read the rest of this entry »
+FULL POST

 Think Roger Federer's chances of winning another major title are over?
 Think again!

 The 30-year-old father of two looks ready and raring to go after a fine finish to the 2011 season.